 - In case of any doubts, consult an accredited firearms instructor or attorney.

 - Immediately secure yourself from any threat.
 That includes those that may not be readily visible (tunnel vision).
 Unless the scene is manifestly unsafe, do not leave the location.

 - Remove any weapons from the perpetrator’s reach, in case they recover.
 Besides that, do not approach or move the perpetrator.
 Presume they are still dangerous.
 Keep an eye on them from an advantageous position.
 Don’t touch any evidence.

 - Check yourself for injury.
 You may be hurt and not realize it due to adrenaline.

 - Reload or leave your firearm in operational condition – the threat may not be over.
 Then, if safe, holster it in a concealed but accessible position to avoid accidents or misunderstandings when law enforcement arrives.
 If kept in hand for any reason, as soon as you hear or see the First Responders, holster or drop your firearm.

 - Be the first to call 911 once it is safe to do so – The 1st caller is the presumed victim.
 Provide location first – the call might disconnect – and then report the attack.
 Inform them that you feared for your life and had to defend yourself or others.
 Give your physical description.
 Request medical services for the perpetrator.
-Remember that your 911 call WILL be recorded.
+Remember that your 911 call WILL be recorded from the moment you press ‘call’ (including while it is only ringing!).
 If excessive questions are being made, don’t stay on the line and directly call your attorney.
 Dispatch operators are trained to keep you on the phone and try to extract as much information as possible.
 That is a de facto statement, which you would be in no condition to accurately provide.

 - Call your Concealed Carry Insurance, if applicable.
 Retrieve your State ID, Carry Permit and insurance membership card.
 Keep them readily available – in hand, if possible.